dotnet/docs/docs/architecture/dapr-for-net-developers/state-management.md

 In the eShopOnDapr reference application, the benefits to moving to Dapr state management are clear:

 1. The new implementation uses fewer lines of code.
-1. It abstracts away the complexity of the third party `StackExchange.Redis` API.
+1. It abstracts away the complexity of the third-party `StackExchange.Redis` API.
 1. Replacing the underlying Redis cache with a different type of data store now only requires changes to the state store configuration file.

 ### References